ethrx/MCHP/README.md

 ## Compiling the binary (optional)
 We can use PKG for this.
 Run the commands below to generate an executable file.

-You are now ready to go.Just replace `mchp.exe` with `node index.js` in the usage section if you are not using a binary.**
+You are now ready to go.
+Just replace `mchp.exe` with `node index.js` in the usage section if you are not using a binary.

 ### Usage
 `Usage: ./mchp.exe [port] [version] [online/offline (default online)] [host (default localhost)]`